simonmichael/hledger/hledger-lib/hledger_journal.m4.md

 other
 ```

-Ie, declared accounts first, in declaration order, followed by undeclared accounts in alphabetic order.
+Ie, declared accounts first, in the order they were declared, followed by undeclared accounts in alphabetic order.

-Notes:

-- sorting by account declaration order is not yet supported in
-budget reports (balance --budget)
-or hledger-web's sidebar.
-It should work in all other reports organised by account (accounts/balance/bs/bse/cf/is).
+This is supported in most reports organised by account (accounts/balance/bs/bse/cf/is).
+It is not yet supported in budget reports (balance --budget) or hledger-web's sidebar.

-- sorting is tree-aware (each group of siblings within the account tree is sorted independently).
+Note sorting is done at each level of the account tree (within each group of sibling accounts
+under the same parent).

 ### Rewriting accounts